 Diamond brilliance directly affects colour.
 If you compare two diamonds with visible yellowish tints, the more sparkly diamond will look less coloured as the higher level of brilliance makes the colouration less noticeable.
-Since emerald cut diamonds exhibit more brilliance and sparkle, they have an advantage over baguette cut stones.
+Since emerald cut diamonds exhibit more brilliance, they have an advantage over baguette cut stones.

 Emerald and baguette cuts are also a little different in how visible their flaws are.
 Both cuts feature open tables making inclusions in them easily seen.
 However, the emerald cut diamonds exhibit a higher level of brilliance, meaning the flaws in them will not be as visible as in baguette cut diamonds if both stones have the same size and clarity grade.